Best YETI products and accessories | CNN Underscored

 Perfect for the campsite or the backyard, these stackable, insulated pints are the perfect way to sip on your drinks while keeping them cold.

-Yeti Rambler Half Gallon Jug ($99; yeti.com)
+Yeti Rambler Half-Gallon Jug ($99; yeti.com)

 Keep even more water ice cold for longer adventures with the Rambler Half Gallon Jug.
 Featuring a comfortable handle and a spout that’s easy to drink from, this dishwasher-safe jug can store all the water you need.
 Plus, it comes in a full gallon size too if you need to bring even more water.